 - A griddle or pan.
-I like to use a cast iron skillet to give it a more golden and crispy outside.
+I like to use a cast-iron skillet to give it a more golden and crispy outside.

 - Simple, wholesome ingredients

-This low carb protein pancakes recipe contains just 5 ingredients: coconut flour, butter (try to get grass-fed butter), eggs, salt, and half and half.
+This low carb protein pancakes recipe contains just 5 ingredients: coconut flour, butter (try to get grass-fed butter), eggs, salt, and a half and half.
 These make fluffy pancakes without any added baking powder or baking soda too!